Flag icons for languages: Mixed national flags

-A diagonally divided flag between two or more nation states are sometimes used when more than one country is a major user of a language.
-Examples of this are the flags of the United Kingdom, the United States and Canada to indicate the English language, the flags of China and Taiwan to represent Mandarin, the flags of France, Belgium, and Canada to represent the French language, the flags of Spain and Mexico to represent the Spanish language, and the flags of Portugal and Brazil to represent the Portuguese language.
+A diagonally divided flag between two or more nation states is sometimes used when more than one country is a major user of a language.
+Examples of this are the flags of the United Kingdom and the United States to indicate the English language; the flags of China and Taiwan to represent Mandarin; the flags of France, Belgium, and Canada to represent the French language; the flags of Spain and Mexico to represent the Spanish language; the flags of Portugal and Brazil to represent the Portuguese language; and the flags of Germany, Austria, and Switzerland to represent the German language.